-My friends said I was fortunate as I found a great man on chat.
+My friends said I was fortunate to find a great man on chat.
 His name was Chad, a young medical doctor who could not find an opening in his schedule to attend blind dates.
-But as we got closer and our connection deepened, I was pleasantly surprised when he told me that he already bought tickets to fly to California to meet me.
+But as we got closer and our connection deepened, I was pleasantly surprised when he told me he had already bought tickets to fly to California to meet me.

 Would I Recommend Online Dating To Everyone?

 As you know, I was not the only person who tried online dating.
 It was more convenient than the conventional way, after all.
 You did not need to spend any time looking good for your date, especially if all you would do was chat or talk over the phone.

 Despite that, I had seen many people in despair because the man or woman they liked on the internet turned out to be a poser or a fraud.
 One of my best friends even got conned as the guy she was talking to at the time cried to her about getting evicted from his apartment.
 The guy blocked her as soon as she sent $2000 to him, showing his real intent.

 Furthermore, online dating requires a lot of patience.
 It is technically a waiting game, and you have no clue when the wait is over.
 I only had to stay on the chat site for six months before I met the love of my life, but I knew many people who were still there even after years of waiting.

 So, as helpful as online dating was for me, I would not recommend it to everyone.